‘General Hospital’ Spoilers: Hayden And Brad Cause Nightmares For Finn

 Hayden Salts The Wound

-With Liz encouraging Hayden to get far away from druggy Finn, it won’t be long before Hayden makes it clear to the lizard loving doc that she’s done with him reveal new General Hospital spoilers.
+With Liz encouraging Hayden to get far away from druggy Finn, it won’t be long before Hayden makes it clear to the lizard-loving doc that she’s done with him, reveal new General Hospital spoilers.
 Finn finds himself at work and desperate for a fix and contemplating doing bad things to get the high he needs.

 When Hayden sees Finn back at work and shakier than ever, she can’t take it anymore.
 Liz told Hayden all about her experience with Lucky Spencer (Jonathan Jackson) and all the ways he did her dirty while addicted to pain pills.
-Hayden takes her sister’s advice and makes it clear to Finn this week they’re over.
+Hayden takes her sister’s advice and makes it clear to Finn this week that they’re over.

 #GH Today Tue April 4:Why are you backing away from me?”
 Finn asks Hayden. pic.twitter.com/AQXDWCZFP8